Personal Backup Version 6

-The name of a zip file may contain placeholders: to include these, click the ) button:
+The name of a zip file may contain placeholders which will be replaced with current values on backing up.
+To insert these, click the ) button:

 As with single files (see here) you can also use the archive bit to decide if a file has to be backed up.
 If the checkbox Use archive bit is selected, only files having the archive bit set will be added to the zip file.
 Optional, the archive bit will be reset thereafter if the appropriate checkbox is selected.